f4exb/sdrangel/Readme.md

 To be sure you will need at least Qt version 5.5.
 It definitely does not work with versions earlier than 5.3 but neither 5.3 nor 5.4 were tested.

   - Linux builds are made with 5.5.1 (Xenial) and 5.9 (Artful, Stretch)
-  - Windows build is made with 5.10.1 in 32 bit mode and has Qt ANGLE support (OpenGL emulation with DirectX)
+  - Windows build was made with 5.10.1 in 32 bit mode and has Qt ANGLE support (OpenGL emulation with DirectX)

 <h2>24 bit DSP</h2>